Atusiimire/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10.script that displays the result of BREATH to the power LOVE 11.script that converts a number from base 2 to base 10 script that prints all possible combinations of two letters, except oo, Letters are lower cases, from a to z
+10.script that displays the result of BREATH to the power LOVE 11.script that converts a number from base 2 to base 10 script that prints all possible combinations of two letters, except oo, Letters are lower cases, from a to z 12.script that prints a number with two decimal places, followed by a new line, The number will be stored in the environment variable NUM